The Ausangate Trek

 James Bustamante is Native to New York but born to Peruvian parents.
 He has been traveling throughout Latin America since early 2003 and finally made his home in Peru.
 James has made his way by eating and traveling through almost every country in Central and South America.

-Last Updated on November 27, 2020 by James Bustamante
+Last Updated on December 16, 2024 by James Bustamante

-This day or multi-day hike is quite stunning in its own right, as it takes you through some very off the beaten path locations.
+This day or multi-day hike is quite stunning in its own right, as it takes you through some very off-the-beaten-path locations.

-We head through the Cordillera Vilcanota, as the hike takes you through high passes and later on down to the valleys where we’ll find indigenous people and their Andean villages.
+We head through the Cordillera Vilcanota, as the hike takes you through high passes and later on down to the valleys, where we’ll find indigenous people and their Andean villages.

 Across the beautiful landscape, you’ll see glaciers, snow-capped peaks, llamas, Alpacas, and crystal-like turquoise lakes.